hazarbelge/kotlin-by-example/examples/01_introduction/02_Functions.md

 7. Calls the same function omitting the second one.
 The default value `Info` is used.
 8. Calls the same function using [named arguments](https://kotlinlang.org/docs/reference/functions.html#named-arguments) and changing the order of the arguments.
 9. Prints the result of a function call.
+10. Creates immutable variable.
+11. The sign '$' allows you to put variables in string directly.

 ### Infix Functions